HanzeRacingDivision/Driverless/pygame map visualization/README.md

 - pressing +/- increases/decreases auto-driving target speed
 - pressing Q toggles drawing qubic splines (only has effect if pathPlanning(Temp).py is present)
 - pressing T toggles whether the cone-lines that determined the targets are drawn (only has effect if pathFinding.py is present)
+- pressing [/] (left and right square bracket) increases the rate at which maps are transmitted (ONLY IN remote viewers (remoteMapViewer.py))

 driving (temporary): COMMENTED OUT AT BOTTOM OF drawDriverless.py
 - arrow keys (only if autodriving is off, and has no effect on real car (if realCar is connected))